floenavi/floenavi/FEATURES.md

 - It was observed, that Android sometimes disconnects from a WLAN if the access point does not provide internet access, and other WLANs are available.
-In such a case, Android sends a notification with a request to confirm that the WLAN without internet access should be use anyway.
+In such a case, Android sends a notification with a request to confirm that the WLAN without internet access should be used anyway.
 This decision can be made "permanent" so that in the future the WLAN is automatically used.
-  - One of the two tablets in the test did not allow to make this decision "permanent" and repeatedly dropped the connection every time a network change occured, i.e. leaving the range for a moment
+  - One of the two tablets in the test did not allow to make this decision "permanent" and repeatedly dropped the connection every time a network change occured, i.e. leaving the WLAN range for a moment

+### GPS status icon {#gps-status}

+Locating the tablet with the tablet built-in GPS receiver is a time and resource consuming operation.
+Therefore, the tablet uses the GPS only when required, and this is reflected by the GPS status icon.

+- The tablet does not constantly try to acquire a GPS fix.
+  - Google services provide a helper library for GPS services, but from feedback it was understood that not all tablets have the correct update of the google services installed.
+- The GPS status icon is RED by default, the icon will be updated when the app shows a view that requires a GPS fix:
+  - the grid view
+  - adding logistical installations
+  - adding waypoints
+  - adding device operations
+  - adding a base station
+  - initial grid configuration

+The Android OS does not have a concept for GPS status.
+  - A request can be made to locate the tablet via GPS.
+This request is either successfull, or runs into a timeout.

+The FloeNavi app requests the GPS position of the tablet on views which require a GPS fix.
+When the position is established, the GPS status icon on that view changes from RED to GREEN.
+Once in this state, the tablet periodically requests a new GPS fix in the background to update the position.

+On pages that do not require the tablet position, i.e. Dashboards, Sync View, List Views, the GPS status icon will permanently stay RED.

 ### SyncServer: Setting up admin and security PIN {#pin}